Nitrogen enhancement of GN-z11 by metal pollution from supermassive stars: Results

-As shown in Fig.~\ref{fig:long_SFR_connected}, the SFR increases and decreases due to the mass accumulation history of the galaxy.
+As shown in Fig.~\ref{fig:long_SFR_connected}, the SFR varies with the galaxy's mass accumulation history.
 It also fluctuates with time.
-In our simulation, the SFR was always larger than $3\times10^{-1}$\,$\Msun$\,$\mathrm{yr}^{-1}$ after the first peak of the star formation at $z\simeq10.77$.
+In our simulation, the SFR was always higher than $3\times10^{-1}$\,$\Msun$\,$\mathrm{yr}^{-1}$ after the first peak of star formation at $z\simeq10.77$.
 On the other hand, the maximum star formation rate achieved during the simulation was 30\,$\Msun$\,$\mathrm{yr}^{-1}$ at $z\simeq 10.67$.
-Combining this SFR with the efficiency of the runaway collision, 3--5\, per cent of the formed stellar mass, we can estimate the maximum/minimum mass increase rate of SMS.
-The lower limit of the mass increase rate of SMS is calculated to be 3~per cent of $3\times10^{-1}$\,$\Msun$\,$\mathrm{yr}^{-1}$, i.e., $9\times10^{-3}$\,$\Msun$\,$\mathrm{yr}^{-1}$.
-Similarly, the maximum mass increase rate is calculated to be 5~per cent of 30\,$\Msun$\,$\mathrm{yr}^{-1}$, i.e., 1.5$\Msun$\,$\mathrm{yr}^{-1}$.
+Combining this SFR with the efficiency of the runaway collision, 3--5\, per cent of the formed stellar mass, we can estimate the maximum/minimum accretion rate onto SMS.
+The lower limit of the accretion rate is calculated to be 3~per cent of $3\times10^{-1}$\,$\Msun$\,$\mathrm{yr}^{-1}$, i.e., $9\times10^{-3}$\,$\Msun$\,$\mathrm{yr}^{-1}$.
+Similarly, the maximum accretion rate is calculated to be 5~per cent of 30\,$\Msun$\,$\mathrm{yr}^{-1}$, i.e., 1.5$\Msun$\,$\mathrm{yr}^{-1}$.

-Following \citet{Fujii2024} and \citet{2025arXiv250902664P}, we assumed a constant mass increase rate.
+Following \citet{Fujii2024} and \citet{2025arXiv250902664P}, we assumed a constant accretion rate.
 For the mass loss rate, we adopted one depending on the VMS mass ($M_{\rm{VMS}}$) and metallicity ($Z$) \citep{Vink2018}:

 As the metallicity ($Z$) of VMS, we adopted that of the gas within 10\,pc from the galactic center, $1.37\times10^{-3}$ at $z=10.65$, which is $Z\simeq0.1$\,$Z_\odot$ assuming the solar metallicity of $Z_\odot=0.0134$ \citep{Asplund2009}.